About Shopify APIs

 - Some API features are only available to merchants on premium plans.

-- Depending on the app type that you’re creating, you might need to request certain permissions or access scopes when merchants install your app
+- Depending on how you're distributing your app, you might need to request certain permissions or access scopes when merchants install your app.

 - With a few APIs, you’ll need to request access from Shopify and be approved before you can start making calls.